HVML/HVML-Docs/en/learn-hvml-programming-in-30-minutes-en.md

 </html>
 ```

-### Multiple branches
+### Multiple branching and adverb attributes

-If you want to support more languages, you can use `match` elements as the `test` element.
+If you want to support more languages, you can use `match` elements as the children elements of the `test` element.
 For example:

 ```hvml
 <!-- Version 4 -->